XereoNet/SpaceGDN/README.md

 The following resources are available in this API:

  - `type` - the type of jar, such as "Craftbukkit" or "FTB".
- - `name` - name of the jar or channel, such as "Recommended" or "MindCrack".
+ - `channel` - channel of the jar or channel, such as "Recommended" or "MindCrack".
  - `version` - Minecraft version to correspond to, such as "1.6.2" or "1.7.2"
  - `build` - the jar build number, such as 1850.